Do Phytoestrogens Affect Mare Fertility?

-In a word, yes!
-And both industry observation and published science support this.
+In a word, yes, phytoestrogens affect mare fertility!
+Both industry observation and published science support this.
 BUT, we need to be very careful not to just throw all phytoestrogens (which are simply estrogen like compounds found in plants) into the one bucket.

 There are many different phytoestrogens, but they don’t all affect fertility.
 Some, like coumestrol, mainly found in alfalfa/lucerne and clover have quite dramatic negative effects on fertility in multiple animal species, including horses.
 Others, like the isoflavones found in clover and soybean are not documented anywhere (that we can find) as having negative effects on fertility in mares.

 There is quite a lot documented on loss of fertility in sheep grazing pastures dominated by isoflavone rich clover.
 But we need to consider several things:

 1. A sheep’s gastrointestinal physiology is dramatically different to a horse and likely affects how phytoestrogens are absorbed and metabolised.